 My instructor, Mike, was very patient with me.
 I told him I had one flight lesson years ago and found that piloting was way too much to control.
 He nodded and said we were going to do one takeoff and landing.
 Easy, right?

 Taking off was certainly the easier of the two maneuvers.
-What I found difficult was moving the rudder with your feet in order to change the direction of the plane.
-Steering the plane was not difficult, keeping it straight and even with the horizon that takes a bit of concentration.
+What I found difficult was moving the rudder with my feet to change the plane’s direction.
+Steering the plane was not difficult, but keeping it straight and even with the horizon takes a bit of concentration.
 It was a lot to juggle when you suddenly slide into the pilot’s seat.
-Mike assured me, we’d be fine.
+Mike assured me we’d be fine.

 “What?”
 I exclaimed.
 “Under the Golden Gate Bridge?”
 He nodded.
 He had the controls, and he easily navigated toward the bridge amid all the alarms, ‘Obstacle, Obstacle’ going off around us.
 All I could think of was the Capitan Sully Sullenberger and the Miracle on the Hudson.
 We passed beside the stanchions of the bridge just a little off the water, and he quickly began to gain altitude.

-I’ve always respected the pilots’ job, but even pretending to do the job, was stressful.
+I’ve always respected the job of a pilot, but even pretending to do it was stressful.
 It was a truly hands-on experience and would recommend doing; it was a thrill!

 Delta Surplus Sale